augutierrez/MLFitness/README.md

 Our data lies in our "data" folder and good squats are labled as "gs(#of pic)" and bad squats are labeled as "bs(#of pic)".
 We have original data, pictures taken of ourselves and friends, as well as some data found from Google.

+<h2 aligh="center">Limitations/Future Aspirations:</h2>
+Our project only takes into consideration pictures of squats taken from a side view.
+Because we were in a time crunch, we have very limited data, only a total of 112 photos that are used from our data.
+We hope to implement multiple angles, add more data, and expand upon the project by implementing the classification of more exercises in the future!
 <h2 aligh="center">Credit: </h2>
 We referenced and used code from: https://github.com/kunjshah2511/Human-Pose-Estimation